Morris to Mackintosh: British Arts and Crafts

 The Arts and Crafts movement not only influenced Frank Lloyd Wright, but also shaped the work of Wright’s contemporaries in Europe and Great Britain.
 Enjoy exclusive access and curator-led tours of buildings and collections that represent the very best of the British Arts and Crafts movement.

-The tour will begin in London with a visit to the Victoria and Albert Museum; the newly opened William Morris Gallery, the only public gallery devoted to Morris’ life and work; and Red House, Morris’ Arts and Crafts home.
+This special tour, led by author and Arts & Crafts expert Peter Cormack, begins in London with a visit to the Victoria and Albert Museum; the William Morris Gallery, the only public gallery devoted to Morris’ life and work; and Red House, Morris’ Arts and Crafts home.

 Then travel to the Cotswolds, where the Arts and Crafts movement flourished during the late 19th and early 20th centuries.
-In the beautiful Lake District, sail on a Victorian steam yacht across Lake Coniston to the home of the great Victorian critic and writer, John Ruskin, and explore significant buildings by C. F. A. Voysey and M. H. Baillie Scott.
+In the beautiful Lake District, glide across Lake Coniston on a Victorian-era steam engine boat to Brantwood, the home of the great Victorian critic and writer, John Ruskin, and explore significant buildings by C. F. A. Voysey and M. H. Baillie Scott.

 The tour will conclude in Glasgow, birthplace of Charles Rennie Mackintosh, an early progenitor of the Modern movement.
 Glasgow has an enviable portfolio of internationally renowned museums and galleries.